vanceb/tinkerers.uk/content/posts/logo_design.md

 ### More geometric

 The first was a good start, but being an engineer it was a bit free-form for me.
-We wanted to constrain the lines to a more geometric set of shapes.
-We also liked this logo as it looks a bit like a hammer, the tinkerers tool 😄, and it *breaks into pieces*.
+I wanted to constrain the lines to a more geometric set of shapes.
+I also liked this logo as it looks a bit like a hammer, the tinkerers tool 😄, and it is *broken into pieces*!

 ![More geometric](/images/logo_2.png)